Are both garlic and onions toxic? What kinds of onions are toxic?

 Garlic and onions, as well as other plants of the Allium species (leeks, chives) in either fresh, dried, or powdered forms are toxic to both dogs and cats.

-Garlic is more toxic than onions – with raw garlic, toxic ingestion is around 1 gram per pound, and with onions it is 1 gram per 5 pounds.
+Garlic is more toxic than onions – with raw garlic, toxic ingestion is around 1 gram per 5 pounds, and with onions it is 1 gram per pound.
 Onion and garlic powder are more potent and can cause more serious problems than fresh.
 Garlic/onion powder can be found in some baby foods, so read these labels carefully if you need to feed baby food to a cat or dog.